 - Forest/Recreation

 - Agricultural

 - Low Density Residential

 - Mixed Residential

 - Commercial

-- Light Industrial

-Forest/ Recreation
+Forest/Recreation

 Forest/Recreation areas are primarily intended to accommodate park and recreational lands and uses including all existing state forest lands, Township owned parks, and other forested or environmentally sensitive lands.
 These lands are not intended to undergo intense development pressures due to existing public ownership or easement status.
 Consequently, only environmental preservation and low intensity recreation are anticipated on these public properties.
 It is intended that these lands be designated for continued conservation and recreational use.
 Low density residential and agricultural uses are anticipated for privately owned properties though resort or camp type uses are also intended to be accommodated, owing to the attraction of Almira Township as a seasonal and recreational home community.

-The maximum density residential is intended to be one unit per five acres.
-It is also intended to preserve large areas of permanent open space consisting of woodlands, wetlands, steep slopes, lakeshore, view sheds, and similar natural resources, by clustering and employing Planned Unit Developments (PUDs).
+The maximum density is also intended to preserve large areas of permanent open space consisting of woodlands, wetlands, steep slopes, lakeshore, view sheds, and similar natural resources, by clustering and employing Planned Unit Developments (PUDs).
 The Township encourages the establishment and preservation of larger areas of contiguous and permanent open space including prime, unique and valuable farm lands; wetlands; woodlands; steep slopes; and ravine habitats, as scenic, recreation and wildlife corridors.
 The preservation tools intended to be employed include donations, acquisition, and cooperative efforts with other units of government and landowners, conservation easements, deed restrictions, and zoning ordinance provisions that support the use of sound open space conservation practices.